sashivaid/DataCleaningProject/CodeBook.md

 ###                          DATA DICTIONARY
 ###                       HUMAN ACTIVITY RECOGNITION

-## This data set is the average of features that represent mean or standard deviation
-## in the original data set for human activity recognition  using smart phones datasets
-## for every combination of activity name & subject ID
+This data set is the average of features that represent mean or standard deviation in the original data set for human activity recognition  using smart phones datasets for every combination of activity name & subject ID

-The original data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The original data was collected from the accelerometers from the Samsung Galaxy S smartphone.

 Note: The activity was represented as factors from 1-6 in the original data set.
 The factors have been replaced by the descriptive activity labels

-List of features:
+## List of features:

 Activity Name: is one of the following activities